Active Learning & Metacognition

 Experiences

 There are many ways to engage students in rich learning experiences.
 In both in-person classrooms and online courses, students can engage with each other in debates, role playing, simulations, group activities, case studies, etc. They can also engage with others outside the university class setting through community-engaged work, place-based or situational observations, and other projects.
-A variety of ideas to consider can be found in TEP's Interactive Teaching and Learning Activities handout, as well as UO Online's Creating a Community of Inquiry in Online Classes resource.
+A variety of ideas to consider can be found in TEP's Interactive Teaching and Learning Activities handout.

 Reflecting